Painting Safety First: Best Practices for Painters and DIYers

 Improper storage of paint and supplies can lead to accidents or ruined materials.
 Safety protocols for hazardous waste include:

 Keep paint, thinners, and solvents out of children’s reach in a secure, locked spot.
+Use sealed, labeled containers specifically designed for hazardous materials to prevent spills and contamination; do not repurpose food or beverage containers for this purpose.

-Store in a cool, dry place, away from heat or sunlight, to prevent spoilage or container bursts—crucial for protective coatings too.
+Store paint, thinners, and solvents in a cool, dry place, away from heat or sunlight, to prevent leaks, degradation, or fire hazards.

 5. Handle Flammables with Caution